Fellow Since 1996

 Yayasan Kesejahteraan Masyarakat Indonesia

-This profile was prepared when Gunardo was elected to the Ashoka Fellowship in 1996.
+This description of Gunardo's work was prepared when Gunardo was elected to the Ashoka Fellowship in 1996.

 Gunardo is pioneering new forms of micro-lending in Indonesia through a scheme that taps the formal banking system.
 In addition to availing credit without physical collateral, the scheme creates a community fund that supports education and cultural activities.